kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 <br>
 <br>

-### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.

 A number of thresholding methods were implemented and experimented with in order to select a robust thresholded binary image that will work for most lighting combinations.